jensgraetzer/MP3-Multimedia---id3v2FrameList.py/README.md

 # MP3-Multimedia
 MP3 files store audio data.
 Most MP3 files have an ID3v2 tag.
 In an ID3v2 there is other data stored - text, images and time stamp information.
-Combining this different data types in a smart war makes it possible to store multimedial user experiances in MP3 files.
+Combining this different data types in a smart way makes it possible to store a multimedial user experiance in a MP3 file.

 This section presents MP3 samples, containing an ID3v2 tag, that create a multimedial user experiance.